dharmafly/tasket/README.md

     cp local_settings.py.example local_settings.py

-### Optional: customise _local_settings.py_
+### Optional: customise _web/local_settings.py_

 #### Change the database engine

 Tasket is set up for quick testing and development using SQLite as its database.
-For deployment, edit _local_settings.py_ and change the `ENGINE` setting to Postgres or similar.
+For deployment, edit _web/local_settings.py_ and change the `ENGINE` setting to Postgres or similar.

 #### Tasket behaviour